 If you’d like to know more about software terms, explained in very simple language, you might also be interested in the download available with my post on how I made the move to IT project management.

-If you found this helpful, you might also like How I Made the Move to IT Project Management With No Technical Experience
+And if you found this helpful, you might also like How I Made the Move to IT Project Management With No Technical Experience

-And let me know if you have questions or comments.
+Let me know if you have questions or comments.

 If there’s more you’d like information on, I’d love to know that, too!